mukunda-/errorcat/README.md

 *Use This One Weird Trick To Clean Up Your Go Code!*

-This package introduces error handling concepts using panic and recover.
-The *error-panic pattern* I call it.
-An *anti-pattern* others call it, but panics are a super convenient way to handle *exceptional* conditions in your code.
+This package introduces error handling concepts similar to try-catch using panic and recover.
+Panics are a super convenient way to handle *exceptional* conditions in your code, and this package encourages broadening the scope from fatal errors to all poor execution conditions.

 Take this code for example: